ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 **NOTE**: Requires terraform 0.13 or later.

 **Change History:**
+  - 4/17/2021:
+    - Updated terraform code to fix errors caused by deprecated functions in terraform .15
+    - Fixed bug in Airgapped install where additionalTrustBundle cert was not copied into install-config.yaml
+    - Placed note on in Airgapped section of readme on how to trust mirror cert on bastion.
+    - Added new variable **bastion_disk** which you can set to increase the size of the disk on the bastion so you can host NFS, Mirrors, etc. Default size is 200GB
   - 3/5/2021:
     - **Due to networking changes and updated configurations and software on the Bastion, it is recommended that you not reuse an existing VDC and Bastion.
 You will also need to update your `terraform.tfvars`.
 There are several new required variables.**
     - Added full creation of Bastion and all networking including creation of vdc network, fw rules, dnat and snat rules.